SMak06/Portfolio/README.md

 # Portfolio
 # This would be my Portfolio/Resume website in the future.

 This website is subject to a lot of changes.
 A LOT.
-So, bear with me whilst I develop with.
+So, bear with me whilst I develop this.

 One of the major blogs for the website describing the 3 Continent program is up and running but again is not fully complete as my program hasn't even reached the half way.
 Although, I have addressed most of the major things that I believe are important.